Richard Ashworth (headmaster)

-Richard Ashworth (16 April 1869–25 December 1928) was an English headmaster, known for his role as the first headmaster of The Latymer School on Haselbury Road in Edmonton, London, from 1910 to 1928.
-Beginning his career as a teacher in Tottenham, he led several schools, including the successful Tottenham Pupil Teachers' Centre, before overseeing the growth of Latymer from a small institution into a major secondary school.
+Richard Ashworth (16 April 1869–25 December 1928) was an English headmaster, known for his role as the headmaster of The Latymer School when that school underwent major change on moving to new buildings on Haselbury Road in Edmonton, London, from 1910 to 1928.
+Beginning his career as a teacher in Tottenham, he led several schools, including the Tottenham Pupil Teachers' Centre, before overseeing the growth of Latymer from a small institution into a major secondary school.
 Ashworth was also a prominent figure in local civic life, known for his activism in the Liberal Party and his public lectures on social reform.

 Early life and education

 Richard Ashworth was born on 16 April 1869 in Tottington, a village near Bury in south Lancashire.
 He grew up in an industrial area that was recovering from the economic difficulties caused by the American Civil War and the subsequent cotton famine.
-His father, Robert Ashworth, worked as a calico printer and part-time farmer, while his mother, Alice Ashworth, was a power-loom weaver.
+His father, Robert Ashworth, worked as a calico printer and part-time farmer, while his mother, Alice Eliza Ashworth (nee Coop), was a power-loom weaver.
 He had two younger siblings, a brother named Joseph, born in 1871, and a sister named Lilian, born in 1877.

+Family history played a significant role in shaping Ashworth's later political views; a close associate noted that Ashworth frequently spoke of the Peterloo Massacre of 1819, where a relative had sustained injuries that eventually proved fatal.
+This family tragedy was cited as the root of his "ardent" support for political reform."

 Ashworth's early education is not well-documented, but at the age of twelve, he attended the New Jerusalem School in Ramsbottom, run by the Swedenborgian Society.
 The school focused on subjects like mathematics and science, which Ashworth pursued with interest.

+Homerton College student register entry for Ashworth, showing his subjects and examination results.

 At sixteen, following the death of his grandfather, Ashworth received a modest inheritance which helped support his further education.
-He worked as a pupil-teacher while studying, and in 1887, he received a Queen's Scholarship to Homerton College in London.
+He worked as a pupil-teacher while continuing his academic studies in subjects such as mathematics, chemistry, and physics.
+In 1887, he won a Queen's Scholarship (placing in the First Class, ranked 244th nationally) to Homerton College, then a mixed teacher training college located in Homerton, East London.

+The college register records that he achieved First Division standing in his 1888 Certificate Examination, alongside a Drawing ('D') qualification.
+He focused heavily on the sciences, taking examination passes in sound, light and heat (advanced second class), electricity, physiology, theoretical and practical chemistry, and first-stage mathematics.
+He completed his two-year training course at Homerton in 1889 with first-class honours.